Bluefinger/css-inject/README.md

 CSS-Inject can track and handle subsequent changes to the generated stylesheet.
 By only injecting the generated styles when specifically called, it reduces the amount of times the DOM gets manipulated and allows for multiple style changes to be queued before being rendered.
 The result is a much more efficient way to approach dynamic styling, in cases where extensive DOM manipulation can be avoided for the sake of simply applying additional or calculated styles.

+## Caveat
+CSS-Inject's performance depends on the limited amount of times that the script injects styles into the document.
+A single style injection is going to be more performant than 3.
+Queueing up as many styles before applying them will generally yield a much quicker response than using jQuery to iterate and apply styles to all the targeted elements.
+However, if there is only a single element being styled, jQuery is sufficient on its own to do this as CSS-Inject does not perform better than jQuery against styling a single element.
+CSS-Inject is intended to scale better when applying styles to more than one element on a given page.

+Also in order to support Internet Explorer 8, the performance of updating an injected stylesheet is worse than the creation of one.
+There is a flag `cssInject.noIE` which when set to true, drops the support for IE8 and improves the performance of updating the generated stylesheet.

 ## Quick Example
 ```javascript
 cssInject.add("#content", "height", "200px"); // Add a CSS rule for a selector, property and value